awsdocs/aws-codebuild-user-guide/doc_source/sample-github-enterprise.md

      + For **Bucket name**, choose the name of the output bucket\.
      + If you chose **Insert build commands** earlier in this procedure, for **Output files**, enter the locations of the files from the build that you want to put into the build output ZIP file or folder\.
 For multiple locations, separate each location with a comma \(for example, `appspec.yml, target/my-app.jar`\)\.
 For more information, see the description of `files` in [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.

-1. Expand **Additional configuration**\.
-In **Cache type**, do one of the following:
+1. For **Cache type**, choose one of the following:
    + If you do not want to use a cache, choose **No cache**\.
-   + To use a cache, choose **Amazon S3**, and then do the following:
+   + If you want to use an Amazon S3 cache, choose **Amazon S3**, and then do the following:
-     + For **Cache bucket**, choose the name of the Amazon S3 bucket where the cache is stored\.
+     + For **Bucket**, choose the name of the Amazon S3 bucket where the cache is stored\.
      + \(Optional\) For **Cache path prefix**, enter an Amazon S3 path prefix\.
 The **Cache path prefix** value is similar to a directory name\.
 It makes it possible for you to store the cache under the same directory in a bucket\.
 **Important**
 Do not append a trailing slash \(/\) to the end of the path prefix\.
+   +  If you want to use a local cache, choose **Local**, and then choose one or more local cache modes\.
+**Note**
+**Docker layer cache** mode is available for Linux only\.
+If you choose it, your project must run in privileged mode\.
+The `ARM_CONTAINER` and `LINUX_GPU_CONTAINER` environment types and the `BUILD_GENERAL1_2XLARGE` compute type do not support the use of a local cache\.

    Using a cache saves considerable build time because reusable pieces of the build environment are stored in the cache and used across builds\.
+For information about specifying a cache in the buildspec file, see [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
+For more information about caching, see [Build Caching in CodeBuild](build-caching.md)\.

 1. Choose **Create build project**\.
 On the build project page, choose **Start build**\.